Call now in confidence immediate help & advice 24/7

 Outpatient addiction treatment is typically associated with free or public rehabilitation.

-There are benefits to undergoing outpatient addiction treatment, and it may be more optimal for certain patients.
+There are benefits to undergoing outpatient addiction treatment, and it may be more optimal for certain rehab patients.

-Patients who are suffering from only mild forms of addiction are able to undergo outpatient addiction treatment.
+Patients who are suffering from only mild forms of addiction are able to undergo outpatient rehab addiction treatment.

-Here, they will have more flexibility when it comes to treatment, as they will be able to return to their homes each night.
+Here, they will have more flexibility when it comes to rehab treatment, as they will be able to return to their homes each night.

-Additionally, they will spend fewer hours undergoing treatment per day or per week, however, their outpatient programme will span over a longer course of time than inpatient addiction treatment would in order to optimise their recovery.
+Additionally, they will spend fewer hours undergoing rehab treatment per day or per week, however, their outpatient programme will span over a longer course of time than inpatient addiction treatment would in order to optimise their recovery.

 The patient may also be able to undergo a home detox.
 During a home detox, the patient may be prescribed medication in order to recover and overcome their withdrawal symptoms from home.